Solving General-Utility Markov Decision Processes in the Single-Trial Regime with Online Planning: Online Planning for GUMDPs in the Single-Trial Regime

 \section{Online Planning for GUMDPs in the Single-Trial Regime}

 In this section, we investigate how we can solve the occupancy MDP introduced in the previous section by resorting to online planning techniques.

 As previously shown, solving a GUMDP in the single-trial setting is closely related to solving a corresponding occupancy MDP.
 This connection allows us to employ an online planning approach in which, at any timestep $t \in \{0, \ldots, H-1\}$ of the interaction with the occupancy MDP, the algorithm receives the current state $\{s_t, \vec{o}_t\}$.
 The online planner then expands a look-ahead search tree where the root node corresponds to state $\{s_t, \vec{o}_t\}$.
 After a given number of iterations, the planning algorithm selects an action to execute in the environment; depending on the selected action, the environment evolves to a new state, and the process repeats until timestep $H$.
 This online planning strategy is particularly effective, as it allows computational resources to be focused on computing (approximately) optimal actions only along the specific trajectory experienced by the agent.
-This avoids the prohibitive cost of computing an optimal policy for every state of the GUMDP, whose state space is typically very large.
+This avoids the prohibitive cost of computing an optimal policy for every state of the occupancy MDP.